Geospatial Data Science in Python

 # Extract out the point tickets for Greenwich

-= requests_with_hood.query("ZillowName == 'Greenwich'") greenwich_tickets
+greenwich_tickets = requests_with_hood.query("ZillowName == 'Greenwich'")

 # Get the neighborhood boundary for Greenwich

-= neighborhoods.query("ZillowName == 'Greenwich'")
+greenwich_geo = neighborhoods.query("ZillowName == 'Greenwich'")

 greenwich_geo.squeeze().geometry

-function to create a Folium map of the tickets:
+Use the explore() function to create a Folium map of the tickets:

 # Plot the neighborhood boundary

-= greenwich_geo.explore(
+m = greenwich_geo.explore(

-m ={"weight": 4, "color": "black", "fillColor": "none"},
+style_kwds={"weight": 4, "color": "black", "fillColor": "none"},

-style_kwds="Neighborhood boundary",
+name="Neighborhood boundary",

 )